-However, for recreational use of drones, the rules are much simpler.
+However, for the recreational use of drones, the rules are much simpler.
 You don’t need a permit, and there are no pilot requirements for recreational use of drones.
 You do however have to register with the FAA.
 Visit this page and register your drone with the FAA before you start flying.
 It's a pretty simple process and costs just $5.

-- Make sure that you study the rules and check up with local authorities before you start.
+- Make sure that you study the rules and check-up with local authorities before you start.
 Usually, the rules are along these lines:

 - Make sure you can always see your drone which means that you should fly the drone to be in your Line of Sight (LOS)

 - Typically the maximum permissible height is around 400 feet.